 - a popping, locking, or catching feeling when you move the joint

 - weakness in the joint

 These symptoms may appear for a period and then disappear.
 As the disease progresses, it can cause arthritis in the joint.

 The tumor will continue to grow.
-It left untreated, it will damage nearby bone.
+If left untreated, it will damage the nearby bone.
 The main treatment for TGCT is surgery to remove the growth.
 Surgery can be performed in several different ways.

 This minimally invasive procedure uses several small incisions.
 The surgeon places a thin, lighted scope with a camera through one of the incisions.
 Tiny instruments go into the other openings.

 The surgeon can see inside the joint on a video monitor.
 During the procedure, the surgeon will remove the tumor and the damaged areas of the joint lining.